Billotais/TDDE09_project/README.md

 # Abstract

-From the baseline system, we decided to develop two different independent systems.
+Starting from the baseline natural language processing system, we reimplemented various approaches from prior research.

+As the part-of-speech tagger of the baseline system already had an accuracy over 90%, we did not consider it at first, but the syntactic parser instead.

-On one side, we tried to improve the accuracy of the parser by changing some aspect of the training and prediction algorithms, but we kept the same simple percepton.
-We implemented better features and non-projective tree support with the SWAP operation We also tried to use beam-search instead of greedy-search during both training and parsing, but we got some unexpected results.
-We experimented with arc-eager transition based system instead of arc-standard and with sentence generation to provide the parser with a bigger training data set, but we decided not to include theses changes for various reasons.
+On one hand, we kept the perceptron and modified the training and the prediction algorithms of the parser.
+The implementation of better features led to the most significant improvement in the results.
+We further reimplemented non-projective tree support with the "swap"-operation, which did not lead to an increased accuracy.
+We also used beam-search instead of greedy-search during both training and parsing, but could again not improve our results.

-In parallel, we developped ...
+On the other hand, we replaced the perceptron with a neural network for both the part-of-speech tagger as well as the syntactic parser.
+Hereby, we achieved reasonably good scores.
+However, for the part-of-speech tagger, they are still lower than with the feature engineering.

+In our project, we show that by adding an approach from an existing paper to the system the score is not always improved.
+On the contrary, it seems that most approaches only lead to an improvement in the specific setup used for the paper.
 # Get up and running
 This is a guide to get started as quickly as possible with the advanced system, for a more detailed explanation of each class, refer to the